 Victims are also encouraged to report these incidents to Morton College Campus Police Department or the Counselor.
 A Morton College staff member will offer to accompany a student to a medical facility or to speak to the police.
-The victim always has the option of anonymous reporting.
-Campus Police/Disability Specialist willprovide appropriate referrals for survivors of crime.
+Campus Police/Disability Specialist will provide appropriate referrals for survivors of crime.

-Although Morton College encourages all members of its community to report any incidents of Sexual Assault, Domestic Violence, Dating Violence and/or Stalking to the police, it is the victim's choice whether to make a report, and victims can decline involvement with the police.
-Morton College does not publicize the name of crime victims or include identifiable information in the Morton College Police Campus Daily Crime Log.
+Although Morton College encourages all members of its community to report any incidents of Sexual Assault, Domestic Violence, Dating Violence and/or Stalking to the police, it is the victim's choice whether to make a report and victims can decline involvement with the police.
+Morton College does not publicize the name of crime victims nor does it include identifiable information in the Morton College Police Campus Daily Crime Log.

-MC is in compliance with VAWA Act and the Cleary Act, which do not violate the Family Educational Rights and Privacy Act (FERPA) of 1974 and its amendments.
+MC is in compliance with VAWA Act and the Cleary Act, which does not violate the Family Educational Rights and Privacy Act (FERPA) of 1974 and its amendments.

-Assistance in the Event of Sexual Assault, Domestic Violence, Dating Violence or Stalking Regardless of whether the student chooses to make a report to the Morton College Police Department, Morton College will work with students to provide assistance (if these measures are requested and are reasonably available), including, but not limited to:
+Assistance in the Event of Sexual Assault, Domestic Violence, Dating Violence or Stalking Regardless of whether the student chooses to make a report to the Morton College Police Department, Morton College will work with students to provide the assistance (if these measures are requested and are reasonably available), including, but not limited to: